codeanish/gatsby-blog/README.md

 In the example above, Link is a component, to is an attribute being passed to the component and ```<h1>BLOG</h1>``` is the "children" of this component.

 Using this concept, we can create a layout component which takes children as the content of each page and it renders the child elements where specified in the layout.

+To make props easier to read and understand what we're passing down to components, we can "destructure" them -> this effectively allows us to assign variables to elements of props so we can drop the props. syntax.